A stochastic partial differential equation model for limit order book dynamics: A stochastic PDE model for limit order book dynamics

+This relation is exact (up to rounding) in the case of a discrete order book with constant depth per level (and thus, no empty levels), as shown in Figure \ref{fig:impact}.
+However, in a dynamic setting where the order book may have an arbitrary profile which randomly shifts at each instant, one can only expect a `homogenized' version of \eqref{eq:discreteprice} to hold:

+where $\theta$ is an {\it impact} coefficient which relates order imbalance to price movements.
+This relation between order flow imbalance and price movements has been empirically verified in equity markets \cite{contImbalance}, and we shall use it as a basis for defining the relation between price dynamics and order flow in our model.

 Let us now see how the relation \eqref{eq:price} translates in terms of the variables in our model.
-Denoting by $D^b_t$ (resp. $D^a_t$) the volume of buy (resp. sell) limit orders at the top of the book (i.e. the first or average of the first few levels) the order flow imbalance is given by

-Assume that the spread is constant and equal to the tick size $\theta >0$, as is the case most of the times for `large tick' assets \cite{IEEE}.
-Given a mid-price $S\in \R$, we define a scaling transformation $x\colon [S,S+L]\to [0,\infty)$ as discussed in Section~\ref{ssec:scaling}, with continuously differentiable inverse and such that $x(s) = 0$.
-The volumes in the best bid and ask queue $D^b$ and $D^a$ are then given by
+Denoting by $D^b_t$ (resp. $D^a_t$) the volume of buy (resp. sell) limit orders at the top of the book (i.e. the first or average of the first few levels).
+Given a mid-price $S\in \R_+$, we define a scaling transformation $x\colon [S,S+L]\to [0,\infty)$ as discussed in Section~\ref{ssec:scaling}, with continuously differentiable inverse and such that $x(S) = 0$.
+The volume $D^a$ in the best ask queue is then given by

-This quantity represents the depth at the top of the book; we will refer to them as `market depth'.
-We will see later that the depth can be computed explicitly in many cases.
-In the special case of linear scaling i.e. when $x(p) = p-s$, using $u(0)=0$ a second order expansion in $\theta>0$ yields
+$D^b$ may be similarly defined for the bid side.
+These quantities represent the depth at the top of the book; we will refer to them as `market depth'.
+In the case of linear scaling $x(p) = p-S$, using $u(0)=0$ a second order expansion in $\delta>0$ yields

 Similarly, for the bid side